OpenType/opentype-layout/proposals/20151104-movelookup.md

 * Class 1: Only glyphs in class 1 will be moved

-* Class 2: Glyphs will only swap or reorder before/after glyphs of class 2, if the MoveLimit flag is set.
+* Class 2: If the MoveLimit flag is set, glyphs will only swap or reorder before/after glyphs of class 2.

-* Class 3: If the MoveScan flag is set, rather than simply checking and reordering at the given MoveOffset, the lookup will scan from the given glyph in class 1 up to the MoveOffset in the direction of MoveOffset.
+* Class 3: If the MoveScan flag is set, rather than simply checking and reordering at the given MoveOffset, the lookup will scan from the given glyph in class 1 up to and including, the MoveOffset in the direction of MoveOffset.
 The scan will skip any glyphs of class 3 until a glyph of class 2 is encountered, in which case the glyph will be reordered to before or after that glyph.
 If the scan reaches